• Skip to main content

 Proof yeast

-• Place milk and 1 teaspoon sugar in a microwave-safe cup.
+• Place milk and 1 tsp sugar in a microwave-safe cup.
 Heat for 30 seconds.
 Check if the temperature is LUKEWARM by dipping your finger or a kitchen thermometer.
 If it's still cold, heat for another 10 seconds until it reaches 40c/104f.

 • Add yeast, stir and let it proof for 10 minutes until it froths.